collective/collective.sugarcrm/README.txt

 tests
 -----

-Tests are run with a trial URL
+Integration tests are run with a trial URL
 If it is not available, please fill the demand for a new demo at http://www.sugarcrm.com/crm/ondemand_eval.html and export the URL into
 environnement:

   export SUGARCRM_SOAP_URL="NEW TRIAL URL"

+you can exclude integration tests with sugarcrm by using use ./bin/test -t UnitTest

 Components
 ==========